StefanoChiodino/today-stefano-learned/content/posts/2021-05-07-netlify-wants-400-usd-for-my-free-tier-website-consumption.md

 ---
 title: Netlify wants 400 USD for my free tier website consumption
-slug: ''
+slug: 'netlify-wants-400-usd-for-my-free-tier-website-consumption'
 draft: true
 date: 2021-06-07T00:00:00+01:00
 category: programming
 tags: []

 ---
 I've been an happy Netlify user for a few years.
 Personal use, nothing fancy, but I've found their service complement very well static websites.
-So, in addition to my personal website I've decided to host there a pet project with the rivetting title [https://github.com/StefanoChiodino/analytics-bypassing-adblockers](Analytics bypassing adblockers).
+So, in addition to my personal website I've decided to host there a pet project with the rivetting title [Analytics bypassing adblockers](https://github.com/StefanoChiodino/analytics-bypassing-adblockers).
 This was to show the fundamental weakness of most adblockers, and how a simple reverse proxy can punch straight through most of them.
 I've now moved this to [github pages](https://stefanochiodino.github.io/analytics-bypassing-adblockers/) for now, but the reverse proxy mechanism is broken.

-Just playing around with the reverso proxy concept, I found out Netlify supports this very well, and so I set this up [https://github.com/StefanoChiodino/analytics-bypassing-adblockers/blob/master/netlify.toml](this way).
+Just playing around with the reverso proxy concept, I found out Netlify supports this very well, and so I set this up [this way](https://github.com/StefanoChiodino/analytics-bypassing-adblockers/blob/master/netlify.toml).

 ```toml
 # Reverse proxy anything after "/proxy/".